-StlCardFan would seem to concur, and comes back with a very detailed and accurate description of the Horseshoe Bend Overlook trail:
+Before completion of the parking lot, StlCardFan would have seemed to concur, coming back with a very detailed and accurate description of the former Horseshoe Bend Overlook trail:

 “The first part, from the parking lot to the top of the rise is fairly steep, and the sand is soft and deep.
 You will be huffing a bit when you get to the top.
 (Think walking on a soft beach uphill).
 Then it is down to the bend itself.
 This is less steep, and there is some smooth rock areas on the way down.
 The sand is not as “deep”, but it is about three times further a hike than that first rise from the (parking) lot.
 This is easy to go down, but again, on the way back, even though it is less deep and not as steep, it is further, still a sand trail, and will wear you out in the sun.”

-RedRox, Destination Expert for Sedona, also offers a word of caution not only for those who are a bit out of shape, but for those traveling with children:
+RedRox, Destination Expert for Sedona, offers a word of caution that still stands today, not only for those who are a bit out of shape, but for those traveling with children:

 “The Horseshoe Bend overlook is a short but challenging hike in the direct sunlight (no shade), and no barriers at the edge, so caution is advised especially with youngsters or those with height issues.”